jobrouter/typo3-data/Documentation/usage.rst

 synchronise data sets yourself and enrich the data with additional information.

 .. todo::
-   Add link to TYPO3 JobRouter Form extension
+   Add link to TYPO3 JobRouter Data Form extension

 .. figure:: _images/create-table-link-other-usage.png
    :alt: Create a table link of type Other usage